 Education alone won’t cut it though.
 You may need to help your loved one create daily habits that will contribute to a healthy and happy life while they are not with you.
 A great place to start is with a daily dose of light exercise and a healthy, balanced diet.

-For some reason the topic of sexual health as it applies to adults with a disability is somewhat of a taboo subject, but it shouldn’t be.
+For some reason the topic of sexual health as it applies to people with disability is somewhat of a taboo subject, but it shouldn’t be.
 In fact, we need to talk about it more.

 Independence comes in many forms, including by empowering each individual to participate as much as they are able to in their own sexual health decisions.

 Of course there is a certain degree of education required for everyone involved to keep these decisions on the right track.
-Be aware of the risks of sexual abuse for dependent adults, particularly people with an intellectual disability, but don’t let them dominate the way you provide choice and freedom.
+Be aware of the risks of sexual abuse for dependent people, particularly people with disability, but don’t let them dominate the way you provide choice and freedom.

-Adults with disabilities want to explore and express their sexuality just the same as anyone else.
+People with disability want to explore and express their sexuality just the same as anyone else.
 Recognising this and providing an environment where they can make decisions to do so, in a safe and informed way, will help promote further independence in their life.

 Working – whether to learn, to make money, or to volunteer your time – can provide people with a sense of purpose.
 It’s an opportunity to contribute to society and develop improved self-confidence and interpersonal skills.